kazum1kun/simple-cost-calculator/README.md

 ## Changelog
 ### Version 0.0.2 - May 7, 17
 **FIX** Output now rounds to 2 digits after decimal point.
-This is caused by an unclear specification.
+This was caused by an unclear specification.

 **FIX** Program will now treat empty laceWidth as 1 instead of 0, as per request.